enspiral/handbook/guides/pods.md

 <details>
   <summary><strong>Survey of Interest</strong> - Find alignment and participants <em>[click to expand]</em></summary>
 <ul><li>One way to easily gather the ideal mix of participants is to do a survey.
 This can also help a group to find or strengthen its shared intention or to choose rituals/ format.
-You can take advantage of this template survey of interest which can help your pod illuminate its shared intention; you might include this in your invitation to track who is saying yes.</li></ul>
+You can take advantage of <a target=”_blank” href="http://tiny.cc/peerincubator">this template survey</a> of interest which can help your pod illuminate its shared intention; you might include this in your invitation to track who is saying yes.</li></ul>
 </details>